Zoology BSc (Honours) 2025 entry

 Study abroad

-Biology students can apply to participate in the University-wide St Andrews Abroad programme.
+Zoology students can apply to participate in the University-wide St Andrews Abroad programme.
 You may also have the opportunity to apply to participate in the School Abroad exchange programme.
-For information about study abroad options, please see the study abroad site
+For information about study abroad options, please see the study abroad site.

 International applicants